The Toxic Environment of Internet Forums and Social Media

 I think the concept behind Internet forums is good, and it should be an effective way to discuss issues, share experiences, and offer differing views and opinions.
 This is what opens up our world.
 We learn so much.
-But in reality, most forums are nothing more than Jerry Springeresque battlefields, no holds barred.
+But in reality, most forums are nothing more than toxic, Jerry Springeresque battlefields, no holds barred.
 No mercy, nor respect, and hate and rage are pretty much the norm.
 Very seldom have I ever had a positive experience on a forum, whether it's here on hub pages or elsewhere.

 One may argue that the forum discussions are open to everyone (which is true and I don't take issue with that) and everyone is free to express there opinion (that is also correct).
 But forums are set up to have discussions, respectful discussions.
 Having opposing views is perfectly acceptable, and is actually part of the purpose of forums.
 But the purpose is not to have hostile, insulting, name-calling, demeaning behavior.
 I mean really, is this the most effective way at getting their point across?
 I think not.
 They are there to bully and hurt.
 They are predators.
 I believe the prevalent term is "Trolls."

 Another issue is when a forum is set up for a specific topic, purpose, or community, they are often invaded by people who want to bring in issues, especially controversial issues, that have nothing to do with the topic or purpose.
 They get insulted when people try to re-direct them, then the hostility and arguments, and name calling in.
 People try to keep their cool and explain logically why their posts are not relevant or appropriate in that forum or venue, but welcome them to engage in the original topic or theme of the forum.
 Those become fighting words to the bully and things get completely out of hand.
 Logic and respect are fast becoming a lost art in discussions.